dacarley/simple-di/README.md

 **simple-di** assumes that all parameters to the function are dependencies, and will attempt to resolve them when creating the module's instance.

+### di.mock(name, func)

+Exists to satisfy unit test scenarios.
+This function allows you to override an already-registered module with a mock-object, for testing purposes.
+Should not be used in production code.

 ### di.get(name)

 Requests an instance of the module with the specified name.